DUETCS/duetcs.github.io/_posts/2023-09-06-let-code-your-career.md

 Conclusion and Feedback (10 minutes): Recap key takeaways and encourage integration into daily life.
 Shape future seminars with your valuable feedback.

-🎯 Limited Seats:

-We can't invite everyone this time, but don't worry!
-We're planning more sessions to make sure everyone gets a chance.

 🚀 Unlock the Power of Problem Solving to code_ your career in tech! 🚀

 Virtual Classroom,  Department of CSE, DUET.